vercel/hyper/PLUGINS.md

         label: 'Clear all panes in all tabs',
         accelerator: 'ctrl+shift+y',
         click(item, focusedWindow) {
-          // on macOS, menu item can clicked without or minized window if (focusedWindow) {
+          // on macOS, menu item can clicked without or minimized window if (focusedWindow) {
             focusedWindow.rpc.emit('clear allPanes');
           }